Check out this related video.

 What if there isn’t anything wrong with us?
 What if the reason holidays feel hard doesn’t mean we’re not good enough…what if it just means that holidays are sometimes filled with impossible expectations?

 What would happen if we could accept that?
-What if we took the energy we spend trying to force the holiday we think we’re supposed to have and instead focused on whatever it is that’s going to make the season as meaningful as possible?
+What if we took the energy we spend trying to force the holiday we think we’re supposed to have and instead focused on supporting ourselves as kindly as possible through our actual experience?